shgolla/scheduler/README.md

 Implementation of a small working coding exercise by using the following technology stack: Java, MySQL, Hibernate, Rest API, Spring core

-PostMan Results for Below given requirements
+PostMan Results for Below given requirements.
+Complete Requirement document is checked in root directory

 a.
 Add a restriction to a panel
 b.
 Read a restriction from a panel
 c.
 Delete a restriction from a panel